 Being in a confined space can have the best of people getting cabin fever!
 So how do we handle this with kids on board?
 Well, it just never happens!
 I believe its a misconception out there when travelling.
 We follow the sun, so if we’re having a down day at the caravan we don't all sit inside the whole day.
 We’re out bike riding, grocery shopping, playing lego, busting some moves on the jumping pillow or swimming.
 The kids are forever occupied.
 Or they entertain themselves, a fantastic quality they've learnt while travelling.
 We often receive messages asking how we manage to entertain our kids and to be honest, we really don't have to.
 They make so many friends and their imaginative play is out of this world!

 They really are happy playing stick fighting games, throwing stones or building sandcastles.

 OUR TIPS FOR TRAVELLING WITH KIDS

-Routine - try and keep your kids on a routine as best you can, especially for the we little ones.
-However, I think its important for all ages too when doing school work etc.
+Routine - try and keep your kids on a routine as best you can, especially for the wee little ones.
+However, I think its important for all ages too, especially when doing school work etc.

 Pre cook meals - After a big day exploring, there's nothing worse then getting back to your van late and having to organise dinner for hungry kids.
 This is where I have ready made meals in the freezer.
 I cook the likes of tuna bake, zucchini slice and ravioli, pop it into a zip lock bag and freeze.
 I can pull it out, put it in the microwave or heat over the stove and the kids are fed in a couple of minutes!